 Now and always, it pays to ensure you are on the best deals for all household bills, from your energy bills to car insurance.
 You could save hundreds of pounds a year – and switching is super-fast and simple.

 If you have lost earnings as a direct impact of coronavirus, a raft of government help is on offer.
 Here are the key schemes summarised:

 - If you are employed and furloughed, the Coronavirus Job Retention Scheme will pay 80% of your wages up to £2,500 a month.
-The scheme will run until 31 October
+This scheme has been extended until the end of April 2021

 - If your self-assessment tax bill is due by 31 January 2021, you can now opt to pay it over the following 12 months instead

 - If you run your own small- to medium-sized business, you could apply for the Coronavirus Business Interruption Loan Scheme.
 The loan is interest- and fee-free for the first 12 months, during which time you will also not be required to make loan repayments

 - Alternatively, you can apply for the government’s Bounce Back Loan which lends up to 25% of your turnover up to a maximum of £50,000.
 There is no interest or fees to pay for the first 12 months